Lilium columbianum Leichtlin

 Native Habitat: Ferny or brushy, redwood forest slopes; prairies; thickets

 Conditions Comments: Bloom time depends on elevation.

 Commercially Avail: yes

-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

 Santa Barbara Botanic Garden - Santa Barbara, CA

 Native Seed Network - Corvallis, OR

 Research By: TWC Staff